MonaMohsen166/Tic-Tac-Toe/README.md

 <h2>Implementation Details:</h2>
 1. For the board create 9 variables, each one holds ‘-’ as a default character value.</br>
 2. Assume player one movement will change – into O, while player two will change into X. </br>
-3. Each time the program asks the player one then player two, to enter the next move by entering two numbers (row then column), which is counted from 1 to 3.</br>
+3. Each time the program asks the player one then player two, to enter the next move</br>
+by entering two numbers (row then column), which is counted from 1 to 3.</br>
 4. Each move eight checks will be computed:</br>
 a) V1,V2,V3 are equal to X or O (first row check)</br>